Guide

 Collagen Types Explained

-Type II is specialized.
-A 2019 meta-analysis in Sports Medicine examined Type II supplementation in athletes and men with joint pain.
-Conclusion: Type II collagen at 10g daily reduced joint pain by 25-35% and improved mobility within 4-6 weeks.
-This is the most targeted option for men with existing knee, hip, or shoulder pain.
+Type II: Exclusive to joint cartilage.
+A 2019 meta-analysis found Type II at 10g daily reduced joint pain by 25-35% within 4-6 weeks.
+Best for men with existing knee, hip, or shoulder pain.

 Evidence for Joint Pain & Recovery